The Vermont Statutes Online

 1F.
 Commencing on the 30th day after full compliance with paragraph 1D of this section, or after final determination of any motion filed to vacate or modify a final order entered pursuant to paragraph 1E of this section, the Commission shall be obligated to make payments, subject to tax withholding, in accordance with said order.

 1G.
-No modification or amendment to an order pursuant to subsections 1A.b or c or paragraph 1B of this section and no additional or subsequent assignment of a prize, shall be valid or binding on the Commission unless the modification, amendment, or assignment is approved by a separate court order which meets the requirements of this section.
+No modification or amendment to an order pursuant to subsections 1A.b or c or paragraph 1B of this section and no additional or subsequent assignment of a prize shall be valid or binding on the Commission unless the modification, amendment, or assignment is approved by a separate court order that meets the requirements of this section.

 1H.
 The Commission, its officers, agents, and employees shall be discharged of all further liability upon payment of a prize pursuant to this section.